evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 1. To run a MR-LDSRG(2) computation, we need to change :code:`CORRELATION_SOLVER` to :code:`MRDSRG`.
    Additionally, the :code:`CORR_LEVEL` should be specified as :code:`LDSRG2`.
-   There are other choices of :code:`CORR_LEVEL` but they are mainly for testing ideas.
+   There are other choices of :code:`CORR_LEVEL` but they are mainly for testing new ideas.

-2. We specify the energy convergence keyword :code:`E_CONVERGENCE` and the RSC threshold :code:`DSRG_RSC_THRESHOLD`.
+2. We specify the energy convergence keyword :code:`E_CONVERGENCE` and the RSC threshold :code:`DSRG_RSC_THRESHOLD`, which controls the truncation of the recursive single commutator (RSC) approximation of the DSRG Hamiltonian.
    In general, the value of :code:`DSRG_RSC_THRESHOLD` should be smaller than that of :code:`E_CONVERGENCE`.
    Making :code:`DSRG_RSC_THRESHOLD` larger will stop the BCH series earlier and thus saves some time.
    It is OK to leave :code:`DSRG_RSC_THRESHOLD` as the default value, which is :math:`10^{-12}` a.u.